 About Ruth Gaunt

 I received my PhD in Social Psychology from Tel-Aviv University in 1998.
 I then held a post-doctoral fellowship at Harvard University (1998-1999) and at the University of Louvain, Belgium (1999-2001).
 I was appointed as a Lecturer in the Sociology Department at Bar-Ilan University, Israel (2001-2007) and was promoted to Senior Lecturer there in 2008.
 During that time, I was Director of the Graduate Programme in Social Psychology (2003-2009) and the Department Deputy Head (2009-2010).
 In 2010-2012 I was awarded a Marie Curie Fellowship at the Department of Sociology, the University of Cambridge.
-I joined the University of Lincoln in 2012 as Reader in Psychology.
+I joined the University of Lincoln in 2012 as Reader in Psychology and was the Identity and Community Research Group Lead (2012-2017) and the School Director of Research (2013-2016).

 REF Unit of Assessment Coordinator